• Skip to main content

 sum aggregate function 1

-The aggregate functions can also be applied to a group consisting of sets of tuples.
-The tuples consisting the same value for the attributes specified in ‘group by’ clause are kept in one group.
+We can apply aggregate functions to a group formed by the ‘group by clause’.
+The tuples with the same value for the specified attributes in the ‘group by’ clause lies in one group.

 select dept_name sum(salary) as sum_salary